-- Discontinuous streets (as well as circuitous streets such as those in northern and western Sisters) impede direct travel between bicyclist destinations. - Shared use path network is not sufficiently comprehensive or connected. - Long distances between bike lane pavement markings in some places (e.g. Locust Street) create a feeling of facility discontinuity. - Lack of shoulders in some locations forces cyclists to share travel lanes with motorists on some higher volume roads. - Street lighting is poor in some places. - High vehicle speeds create bicyclist safety and comfort issues on Locust Street near Sisters Elementary School and on Highways 20, 126, and 242 as motorists approach the downtown core. - Bicycles are prohibited on Dial-A-Ride transit service provided by Cascades East Transit. - Drivers backing out of diagonal parking spaces in the downtown core could create conflicts for cyclists. - Significant gaps exist in the bicycle network, especially along Locust, Jefferson and Pine Streets, which are locations where improvements were suggested in the 2001 Transportation System Plan2. - Inadequate bike parking exists (e.g. lack of spaces and use of 'wheel-bender' racks), especially near Sisters Elementary School. - Downtown Sisters lacks dedicated bicycle facilities and designated bicycle routes.
+- Discontinuous streets (as well as circuitous streets such as those in northern and western Sisters) impede direct travel between bicyclist destinations. - Shared use path network is not sufficiently comprehensive or connected. - Long distances between bike lane pavement markings in some places (e.g. Locust Street) create a feeling of facility discontinuity. - Lack of shoulders in some locations forces cyclists to share travel lanes with motorists on some higher volume roads. - Street lighting is poor in some places. - High vehicle speeds create bicyclist safety and comfort issues on Locust Street near Sisters Elementary School and on Highways 20, 126, and 242 as motorists approach the downtown core. - Significant gaps exist in the bicycle network, especially along Locust, Jefferson and Pine Streets, which are locations where improvements were suggested in the 2001 Transportation System Plan2. - Inadequate bike parking exists (e.g. lack of spaces and use of 'wheel-bender' racks), especially near Sisters Elementary School.